cwrichardson/flurdymail/README.md

 like a bad idea, so I gave up on doing this with MySQL functions and use the doveadm-pw utility when I need to manually generate paswwords.

+## Testing

+In addition to the excellent testing guidelines provided by Flurdy, I found the following resources extremely useful:

+* [Testing IMAP with openssl]
+* [Certificate testing with openssl]
+* [Test spamassassin]

+# **Migrating an Existing Flurdy/Jeremy Server**

+* Make sure you've run through a new install of the above a few times, and everything works as expected.
+* Stop postfix and dovecot on your current mail server
+* Backup /var/spool on your existing mail server
+* Backup your existing mail database
+* Launch this template
+* Update DNS entries
+* Shut down your old server

+## Backup /var/spool

+If you're already running on AWS and /var/spool is a separate volume, the easiest thing to do is just create a snapshot of said volume and use it as an input to this configuration.

+If you're running on AWS, but /var/spool isn't it's own volume, the easiest thing to do is create a new EBS, attach it to your existing instance, copy /var/spool to the new volume, and then create a snapshot of that (and delete the EBS so you're not paying for extra storage you don't need).

+If you're not on AWS, you'll have to figure out some way to get the data from your existing server to the new server.
+Probably spin up one of these first, launch a bastion instance from your new autoscaling group, and then rsync over an ssh tunnel to the new server.

+## Backup your database

+Backup your existing database

+`mysqldump --add-drop-table -h mysql_hostserver -u mysql_username`
+    `-p mysql_databasename`

+Put that backup in an S3 bucket, and use it as input to this configuration template.

+## Update DNS entries

+* Add the SPF, DMARC, and DKIM DNS entries.
+* Add a DNS entry for your new backup mail server at a lower priority than your main server, but a higher priority than your existing backup server (if you have one)
+* Confirm your new backup server is queuing mail
+* Add DNS entry for <phpmyadmin>.<example>.com (it should point to your new load balancer).
+* Replace your old primary MX record to point to your new primary server
+* Add DNS entry for <webmail>.<example>.com (it should point to your new load balancer).

 [Amavis]: https://www.ijs.si/software/amavisd/
 [Amazon Certificate Manager]: http://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html